 Roth conversions can be impactful when there is a gap between your taxable income and the next tax bracket.
-That difference can be converted into a Roth account.
+You can convert that difference into a Roth account.
 You will pay taxes on the amount converted, but you do not have to pay taxes when you withdraw from that Roth account.
-The funds in the Roth account are then allowed to grow tax-free.
+Subsequently, the funds in the Roth account can then grow tax-free.
 Please consult with a tax professional or financial advisor to review your specific situation.

 There are many different types of accounts, including taxable (like a checking or savings account) and tax-deferred accounts (like a 401(k)).
-To minimize taxes owed, you can hold your more tax-efficient assets (like tax-free bonds and exchange traded fundss) in your taxable account(s) and your less tax-efficient assets (like real estate investment trusts and taxable bonds) in your tax-deferred account(s).
-This method can, in turn, help to minimize higher taxes over time.
+To minimize taxes owed, you can hold your more tax-efficient assets (like tax-free bonds and exchange traded funds) in your taxable account(s) and your less tax-efficient assets (like real estate investment trusts and taxable bonds) in your tax-deferred account(s).
+As a result, this method can help minimize higher taxes over time.
 Consult with your financial advisor about specific asset location strategies for your situation.

 Maximize retirement savings

-There may not be enough time in 2021 to change how retirement savings can affect your taxes, but it is important to maximize your retirement savings throughout the year.
-The more income contributed each year to your retirement plan, the lower your taxable income becomes.
-Money may be contributed towards retirement on both a pre-tax and after-tax basis.
+There may not be enough time this year to change how retirement savings can affect your taxes.
+Nonetheless, it is important to maximize your retirement savings throughout the year.
+In fact, the more income contributed each year to your retirement plan, the lower your taxable income becomes.
+Moreover, you can contribute money towards retirement on a pre-tax and after-tax basis.

 If you are 50 years old or older, consider taking advantage of catch-up contributions through your 401(k), individual retirement account (IRA), and HSA (age 55 and older).
 It may be beneficial to adjust your contributions to contribute the maximum amount allowed, including catch-up contributions if you are eligible to do so.

 Ensuring that your dollars are allocated in the most beneficial way is important when it comes to year-end tax planning.
 You could be unnecessarily missing significant tax advantages depending on how, where and how much you are currently investing.
-Consulting with an expert on the tips above is a great way to optimize your position at tax time.
+Given that each situation is unique, consulting with an expert on the tips above is a great way to optimize your position at tax time.